34.788%...Complete: Album information

-The spoken word interlude during "The Whore, The Cook and The Mother" is based on the replicant interrogation method from the movie Blade Runner.
+The spoken word interlude during "The Whore, the Cook and the Mother" is based on the replicant interrogation method from the movie Blade Runner.
 Questions are asked in Cantonese and reversed, and singer Aaron Stainthorpe's replies can be heard.

-The album's title was derived from a dream that guitarist Calvin Robertshaw had, he was told the human race had a limited lifespan on Earth, 34.788% of which had already expired.
+The album's title was derived from a dream that guitarist Calvin Robertshaw had where he was told the human race had a limited lifespan on Earth, 34.788% of which had already expired.

 Musical style

-The album demonstrated a foray into a more electronic style of music, which was not generally popular with fans and was abandoned on subsequent albums.
+Despite a more experimental sound, the album continues the clean doom metal style of 1996's Like Gods of the Sun, highlighting the interplay of guitars played by Calvin Robertshaw and Andrew Craighan.